Omkhare632/Drone_simulation_from_scratch/README.md

 # Drone_simulation_from_scratch
 hey there!
-This tutorial is based on our project and experience from our internship at DRDO./n We have worked on :
+This tutorial is based on our project and experience from our internship at DRDO.
+We have worked on :
 "Autonomous collision avoidance of drone swarm using image processing" This tutorial will guide you on following topics: